Ficat/EasyBle/README.md

        //get service infomations which the remote supports,it may return
        //null if the remote device is not connected bleManager.getDeviceServices(bleDevice);

-       //you can see detail service infomations by this method Map<ServiceInfo, List<CharacteristicInfo>> serviceInfoMap = bleManager.getDeviceServices(bleDevice);
+       Map<ServiceInfo, List<CharacteristicInfo>> serviceInfoMap = bleManager.getDeviceServices(bleDevice);
        if (serviceInfoMap != null){
            for (Map.Entry<ServiceInfo, List<CharacteristicInfo>> entry : serviceInfoMap.entrySet()) {